NHTSA Issues Record Penalty to Fiat Chrysler Automobiles

 The penalties stem from 23 separate recalls that included more than 11 million vehicles in 2013.
 The recalls applied to mostly Ram trucks and Dodge SUVs that were made between 2008 and 2012.

 Due to the company's slow efforts to fix the recalled vehicles, the NHTSA initially wanted the automaker to offer to buy back all of the defective vehicles.
 However, more than 280,000 vehicles were already fixed, so FCA will only need to offer to buy back the remaining vehicles.

 The automaker is offering to repurchase trucks and SUVs that have not been fixed for an amount equal to the original purchase amount minus depreciation, plus an additional ten percent.

-If your or someone you love falls victim to a defective product as a result of a negligent manufacturer, do not hesitate to contact our defective product lawyers for a free consultation.
+If your or someone you love falls victim to a defective product as a result of a negligent manufacturer, do not hesitate to contact a Phoenix injury lawyer at our law firm for a free consultation.
 We will help you put together a strong case that will help you get the justice you deserve.